mskf3000/Tutorials-and-Cheat-Sheets/VirtualBox - SMB and Netatalk Filesharing Items.md

 ***

-*VirtualBox - SMB and Netatalk Filesharing Items (c) by Jack Szwergold.
+*VirtualBox - SMB and Netatalk Filesharing Items (c) by Jack Szwergold; written September 20, 2015.
 This work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (CC-BY-NC-SA-4.0).*